jojobear2020/Credit_Risk_Analysis/README.md

 ***Balanced Random Forest Classifier*** also delivers acceptable results; however, it is not as high.

-Based on this analysis, we can recommned to use these two mentioned models.
+Based on this analysis, we can recommned to use these two mentioned models assuming they could provide the most accurate outcome.

 It is also important to note is that there is no one size fits all when working with imbalanced datasets.
-A **suggestion** would be to actually try using all of the above approaches and see whatever works best in each particular case.
+As a **suggestion** it is worth trying to use all of the above approaches and see whatever works best in each particular case.